Kenya to convert cult massacre forest into memorial site

 “Once the ongoing exercise is concluded, a congregation of believers from all faiths and the national leadership shall convene for a commemoration service,” Kindiki said.

-While starvation appears to be the main cause of death, some victims – including children – were strangled, beaten or suffocated, according to autopsies carried by the government.
+While starvation appears to be the main cause of death, some of the victims – including children – were strangled, beaten or suffocated, according to autopsies carried by the government.

 Mackenzie – a taxi driver-turned-preacher – has not yet been required to enter a plea, with the prosecution seeking for more days to detain him pending further investigations.